 - The copywriter makes sure all texts are well structured and written in the right tone of voice.

-- The camping analyst assures that campaign owners and the management receive the right reports and dashboards to evaluate the success and KPIs of the campaigns.
+- The campaign analyst assures that campaign owners and the management receive the right reports and dashboards to evaluate the success and KPIs of the campaigns.
 He also conducts an in-depth analysis if needed.

 The more technical roles: